Hard-to-find and Useful Information for gdb-oneapi

 Intel® Distribution for GDB* supports pretty-printing for the SYCL* types accessor, buffer, device, exception, handler, id, item, local_accessor, queue and range from the sycl namespace.

 You can write your own pretty-printer for any type.
-Refer to the Writing a Pretty Printer for more information.
+Refer to Writing a Pretty Printer for more information.

 To display the list of pretty-printers available, run the following command: